Jiaxin-Lu/Jigsaw/README.md

 ```shell
 python train_matching.py --cfg path/to/your/yaml
 ```
-You shall replace `path/to/your/yaml` by path to your configuration file, e.g.
+Replace `path/to/your/yaml` with the path to your configuration file, for example:
 ```shell
 python train_matching.py --cfg experiments/jigsaw_250e_cosine.yaml
 ```
+The results will be stored to the directory `results/MODEL_NAME/`.

 For evaluation, run
 ```shell
 python eval_matching.py --cfg path/to/your/eval_yaml
 ```
-Default configuration files are stored in `experiments/` and you are welcomed to try your own configurations.
+Default configuration files are stored in the `experiments/` directory, and you are encouraged to try your own configurations.
-If you find a better yaml configuration, please let us know by raising an issue or a PR, and we will update the benchmark!
+If you discover a better configuration, please let us know by raising an issue or a pull request, and we will update the benchmark accordingly!

 ## Pretrained Weights

 ---

-To use the pretrained weights, first download the weight file, then add
+To use the pretrained weights, download the weight file and add the following YAML configuration to your configuration file:
 ```yaml
 WEIGHT_FILE: path/to/your/weight_file.ckpt
 ```
-to your configuration file.

 ## Acknowledgement

 ---

-We would like to thank and acknowledge referenced codes from:
+We would like to express our gratitude to the authors of the following repositories, from which we referenced code:

+* [Multi-part-assembly](https://github.com/Wuziyi616/multi_part_assembly): breaking bad benchmark code.
 * [ThinkMatch](https://github.com/Thinklab-SJTU/ThinkMatch): an open sourced repository for deep graph matching algorithms.
-* [Multi-part-assembly](https://github.com/Wuziyi616/multi_part_assembly): breaking bad benchmark code.
 * [Pointcept](https://github.com/Pointcept/Pointcept): providing point transformer structure.

+We would also like to thank the authors of all the packages we use.
+We welcome any valuable suggestions for improving our repository.

 ## Citation